 Cross-allergenicity among aminoglycosides has been demonstrated.

-In patients with extensive burns or cystic fibrosis, altered pharmacokinetics may result in reduced serum concentrations of aminoglycosides.
+In patients with extensive burns, altered pharmacokinetics may result in reduced serum concentrations of aminoglycosides.
 In such patients treated with Tobramycin, measurement of serum concentration is especially important as a basis for determination of appropriate dosage.

 Elderly patients may have reduced renal function that may not be evident in the results of routine screening tests, such as BUN or serum creatinine.
 A creatinine clearance determination may be more useful.
 Monitoring of renal function during treatment with aminoglycosides is particularly important in such patients.